mobilipia/Nigerian-telecoms-icon-pack/README.md

 Read more: <a href="http://ernestojeh.com/post/7092452050/re-free-nigerian-telecoms-icon-pack">http://ernestojeh.com/post/7092452050/re-free-nigerian-telecoms-icon-pack</a>

-All icons are in three sizes (64x64px,128x128px and 256x256px) in transparent PNG format.
+All icons are in three sizes (64x64px,128x128px and 256x256px) in transparent PNG format with PSD files attached.

 ##License